 Transportation management systems, or transport management systems (TMS), are software solutions that can help companies reduce their freight costs, streamline their shipping process, and operate more efficiently, but it can be difficult to choose the right one with so many options on the market.
-In this guide, we’ll walk you through some of the benefits and capabilities of Transport Management Software, then dig into ten of the most popular TMS software options to give you a better feel for what’s available.
+In this guide, we’ll walk you through some of the benefits and capabilities of Transport Management Software, then dig into ten of the most popular TMS software options for carriers, freight brokers, and truckers, to give you a better feel for what’s available.

 What is a Transportation Management System?

 In short, companies use transportation management systems to plan, execute, and optimize the shipment of goods.
 It’s specialized supply chain management software that performs three main tasks:

 - Finding and comparing the prices and services available to ship an order.